ubernostrum/akismet/docs/overview.rst

       to the Akismet API service <optional-arguments>` in addition to its two required arguments.

-      Returns `True` on a successful submission.
+      Returns :data:`True` on a successful submission.

       :param user_ip: The IP address of the user posting the comment.
       :type user_ip: str